SilverMonkeyGmbH/v5_docs/Manual/General Configuration/index.rst

 #.
 Is the needed Power Shell version availible on your AppServer? ( Run $PSVersionTable.PsVersion in PoweShell and check)
 #.
 Did you get the PS Script from the online share?
 Check if the script and its dependency's are 'unblocked'.(They will get a flag when they are downloaded that prevents them from beeing executed)
 #.
 Double Check your XML in the form xml
+#.
+Try to use dynamic output (See above example 3.) to get error output displayed in frontend

 .. tip:: Using quations within XML attributes: *&quot;{Var1}&quot;* (HTML notation).